Election Deniers in Secretary of State Races

 Examples of anti-democracy actions a secretary of state can take: engage in unprofessional or partisan reviews of election results; fail to issue election guidance or issue guidance that restricts voter access in contravention of applicable laws; advocate for legislation that adds barriers to voter access and voting options; and certify election results that do not reflect the official winners of the election.

-For more information on the Election Deniers running for Secretary of State across the country, click here to view our dashboard.
+For more information on the Election Deniers who won races for secretary of state across the country, click here to view our dashboard.